-One of three Oliver Stone directed films [to date, November 2016] about an American President which has a title referencing the name of the American president who is the subject of the movie.
-The first was JFK (1991), JFK being an acronym nick-name for assassinated American President John F. Kennedy; the second was Nixon (1995), which is the surname or last name of American President Richard Nixon; and the third was W. (2008), a letter nick-name referencing American President George W. Bush.
+One of three Oliver Stone films (to date, September 2017) about an American President which has a title referencing the name of the American President who is the subject of the movie.
+The first was JFK (1991) (John F. Kennedy), the second was this movie (Richard Nixon), and the third was W. (2008) (George W. Bush).

-The film was nominated for 4 Academy Awards including Best Actor in a Leading Role - Anthony Hopkins, Best Actress in a Supporting Role - Joan Allen, Best Music, Original Dramatic Score - John Williams, and Best Writing, Screenplay Written Directly for the Screen.
+The film was nominated for four Academy Awards including Best Actor in a Leading Role - Sir Anthony Hopkins, Best Actress in a Supporting Role - Joan Allen, Best Music, Original Dramatic Score - John Williams, and Best Writing, Screenplay Written Directly for the Screen.
 But the film failed to win an Oscar in any category.
-Similarly, the later film Frost/Nixon (2008) was nominated for 5 Academy Awards and also failed to win an Oscar in any category.
+Similarly, Frost/Nixon (2008) was nominated for five Academy Awards, and also failed to win any.

 The trivia item below may give away important plot points.

-The film's spoken closing epilogue by Oliver Stone says: Richard Nixon was buried and honored by five [American] Presidents on April 26th 1994 less than a year after his beloved wife Pat [Pat Nixon] had died.
-Nixon always maintained that had he not been driven from office, the North Vietnamese would not have overwhelmed the south [of Vietnam] in 1975.
-In a sideshow, Cambodian society was destroyed and mass genocide resulted.
-In his absence, Russia and the United States [of America] returned to a decade of high budget military expansion and near war.
-Nixon, who was pardoned by President Ford [Gerald Ford], lived to write six books and travel the world as an elder statesman.
+The film's spoken closing epilogue by Oliver Stone says: Richard Nixon was buried and honored by five Presidents on April 26, 1994, less than a year after his beloved wife Pat had died.
+Nixon always maintained that had he not been driven from office, the North Vietnamese would not have overwhelmed the south in 1975.
+In a sideshow, Cambodian society was destroyed, and mass genocide resulted.
+In his absence, Russia and the United States returned to a decade of high budget military expansion and near war.
+Nixon, who was pardoned by President Ford, lived to write six books and travel the world as an elder statesman.
 For the remainder of his life, he fought successfully to protect his tapes.
-The National Archives [of America] spent fourteen years indexing and cataloging them.
+The National Archives (of America) spent fourteen years indexing and cataloging them.
 Out of four thousand hours, sixty hours have been made public.